usnistgov/ARIAC/docs/competition/trials.rst

 Kitting Trays
 ~~~~~~~~~~~~~~~~~~

-Kitting trays are defined with the :yamlnam:`kitting_trays` field.
+Kitting trays are defined with the :yamlname:`kitting_trays` field.
 Information in this field is used to spawn kitting trays in the environment.
 The tray IDs are provided in a list of integers and set with the field :yamlname:`tray_ids`.
 Kitting tray IDs range from 0 to 9.
 The location of kitting trays in the environment is defined in the field :yamlname:`slots`, which are slots located on the tray tables.
 Each tray table has 3 slots.
 Slots 1-3 for one tray table and slots 4-6 for the other tray table (see :numref:`kittraytables`).

 .. figure:: ../images/TableSlots.jpeg
    :alt: kittraytables